mpsych/ODM/README.md

 ### Docker Installation

 Ensure you have Docker installed.
 You can check your Docker version by running `docker --version` in your command line.
 We have also provided a Dockerfile which can be used to build a Docker image and run the software in a container.
 To do this, first, make sure you have Docker installed on your system.

-Then, follow the steps below:
+Running with GPU support requires that the host system has the NVIDIA Container Toolkit installed.
+For more information, see the [NVIDIA Container Toolkit documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

+#### Building and Running the Docker Image

 We provide two ways to use Docker with ODM: